Self Love That Isn't Like Working a Second Job.

 Sometimes I’m like “Geeeez, Emily lay off the wine!
 Fuck!.........you know you won’t do that” and then me and my conscience laugh and laugh and laugh and get on with the day, happily accepting ourselves.

-My body is not something I desperately need to believe is “sexy” regardless of anything.
+My body is not something I desperately need to believe is “sexy”.
 As long as I’m healthy and looking after it, that is all I really need.
-It doesn’t define how I value myself, because nowadays I prove to myself that I am valuable because of who I am.
+It doesn’t define how I value myself, because nowadays I value myself based on things that actually matter.